LimeChain/etherlime/doc/developer-documentation/etherlime-cli/compiling.md

   compilation contract directory before compiling.
 By the default

   `deleteCompiledFiles` is set to false.

+* `exportAbi` - \[Optional\] In addition to the json build files, etherlime build `abis`

+  folder with files containing the abi of every contract.
+By the default

+  `exportAbi` is set to false.

 The `solcVersion` can accept the following values: